A Simple Guide to Wines of Umbria

 Tasting Notes

-Find yourself an Orvieto, or better yet, a wine made with the region’s star white grape: Grechetto.
-This white grape is most typically made into a fruity-but-dry white wine with aromas of lemon heads, crisp opal apple and strawberries with juicy acidity.
+Find yourself an Orvieto or a wine made with the region’s star white grape: Grechetto.
+This white grape is typically made into a fruity but dry white wine with aromas of lemon candy, crisp opal apple, and strawberries with juicy acidity.
 Grechetto is a great Italian alternative to unoaked Chardonnay or Pinot Gris.

 Umbria by the Numbers